Dave Odom tied to college basketball's biggest upsets - WDEF

 The Cavaliers were the No. 1 team in the country and had national player of the year Ralph Sampson, so it figured to be a walkover.

-Instead, the Division II Silverswords knocked off Virginia 77-72, pulling off what has long been considered the greatest upset in college basketball history.
+Instead, the Silverswords, then playing in the NAIA, knocked off Virginia 77-72, pulling off what has long been considered the greatest upset in college basketball history.

 Playing with the fearlessness of a team with nothing to lose, the Retrievers shook the college basketball world and busted brackets across the country by routing top overall seed Virginia 74-54.
 No. 1 seeds had been 135-0 against No. 16 seeds before UMBC’s breakthrough, immediately making it one of the greatest upsets in sports history.